Nasibu Zeamanuel: Biography

 In May 1936, Nasibu accompanied the Emperor and the Royal Court into exile.
 He briefly served as the leader of the Ethiopian delegation to the League of Nations in Geneva, Switzerland.
 He delivered two draft resolutions to the General Secretary.
 But, due to illness, he soon left the Royal Party.
-On 16 October, Nasibu Emmanual died of the sequels of exposure to mustard gas in Davos, Switzerland.
+On 16 October, Nasibu Emmanual died of tuberculosis in Davos, Switzerland.